The Longest Johns: TikTok viral trend

 The Longest Johns found a surge in fame after a sea shanty video went viral on TikTok.
 The trend started back in August 2019 when The Longest Johns released a YouTube video of them singing the song "Wellerman" as the first episode of their Sea of Thieves series, Open Crewsing.
 This video was shared around on many online platforms including Reddit, iFunny and Tumblr amassing many millions of views.
 The song then found a strong following on TikTok, with many users creating memes and popularising the song on the platform.
 A lot of the success of the song has been attributed to Scottish musician and TikTok user Nathan Evans who uploaded a video of himself singing the maritime song, which quickly went viral with the help of other users adding their own contributions through the duet feature on the app.

 However, the spark that ignited the worldwide phenomenon happened when two brothers released a TikTok of them listening to The Longest Johns version of the song in a car.
 This video goes through the emotion of initially not liking the song, but slowly becoming enraptured by it and wanting to join in with the singing.
-The trend sparked a huge interest in sea shanties, with millions of people discovering The Longest Johns' recording of Wellerman, originally released on their 2018 album Between Wind and Water.
-The song has been streamed on Spotify over 58 million times (as of 11 March 2023).
+The trend sparked a huge interest in sea shanties (despite Wellerman not actually being a sea shanty) with millions of people discovering The Longest Johns' recording of Wellerman, originally released on their 2018 album Between Wind and Water.
+The song has been streamed on Spotify over 70 million times (as of 9 May 2025).